“No one wants to be a refugee.”

-The experience of fleeing war and revolution, as well as being newcomers to Canada, is central to the 20th-century history of most families in our congregation.
-Whether they came directly from Russia/Ukraine or from Germany, or by way of South America or Mexico, here they were “United” with their Mennonite brothers and sisters and that helped them assimilate into Canadian society.
+The experience of fleeing war and revolution, as well as being newcomers to Canada, is central to the history of most families in our congregation.
+Whether they came from Russia/Ukraine via the Canadian prairies, directly from Germany after World War II, or by way of South America or Mexico, here in Niagara they were “United” with other Mennonite Christian believers and that helped them assimilate into Canadian society.

+MCC is a Sponsorship Agreement Holder with the Canadian government.
 Through MCC, our church sponsored a Vietnamese family in the late 1970s/early 1980s.
-A generation later, the present Sponsorship and Settlement Committee was formed in response to a crisis of displacement in Colombia.
+A generation later, the Sponsorship and Settlement Committee was formed in response to a crisis of displacement in Colombia.
 Members of our church helped resettle two families from that country in 2003 and 2007.
-In 2013, we celebrated the arrival of a family group from Iraq.
-Currently, we are involved with an extended family from Syria, some of whom arrived in 2016, with the others following in 2018.
+In 2013, we welcomed a family group from Iraq, and from 2016 to 2019 we focused on settlement for an extended family from Syria.

 To contribute financially to our refugee sponsorship and settlement, please click here.

-To contact our Sponsorship & Settlement Committee (Refugee Affairs), please click here.
+To contact our Sponsorship & Settlement Committee (Refugee Affairs), please contact the church office.